Learn how to build a lattice fence with this informative, easy step-by-step guide.

 Step 4.
 Measure and cut the horizontal bamboo poles for your wood lattice fence.

 Take note of the measurement obtained from the computation in the previous step.
 Note, for this particular project, the horizontal bamboo poles should be 4’8” long.

 Using a tape measure, mark your cutting point for each of the horizontal poles.

 Cut the mark with a chop saw, aka miter saw.

-Set your pile of trimmed bamboo poles away from your full-length (6’) posts so they don’t accidentally grab the wrong one.
+Set your pile of trimmed bamboo poles away from your full-length (6’) posts to keep things organized.

 Fold the cord in half and pinch the halfway point.